-If there is only one member of an anonymous enum, the can be omitted:
+If there is only one member of an anonymous enum, the can be omitted.
+Gramatically speaking, this is an AutoDeclaration.

 '''

 enum i = 4; // i is 4 of type int

 enum long l = 3; // l is 3 of type long

 '''

 Such declarations are not lvalues, meaning their address cannot be taken.
 They exist only in the memory of the compiler.